Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Related work

-Given that the matching geometry is unique, apictorial toy puzzles need not contain pictorial content, as indeed was the case in several works on the topic \cite{wolfson1988solving,burdea1989solving,webster1991isthmus,bunke1993jigsaw,de2004constructing,goldberg2002global} .
-To our best knowledge, the largest such toy puzzle solved constituted of 208 pieces~\cite{wolfson1988solving}.
-That being said, there \textit{are} extensions to the apictorial version in order to address the real life \textit{pictorial} toy jigsaw puzzle as closely as possible (except for the fact that toy puzzle usually include the reconstructed image on their box cover).
-Such pictorial toy puzzles solvers \cite{kosiba1994automatic,chung1998jigsaw,yao2003shape,nielsen2008solving} can clearly utilize an additional constraint of visual continuity across neighboring pieces to improve the accuracy of potential mates and reduce the search space.
-The biggest pictorial toy puzzle solved this way was thus far sized at 320 pieces~\cite{nielsen2008solving}.
-Unfortunately none of the above mentioned works presented experimental results for more than a handful of puzzles, let alone statistical benchmark data.
-Given the possibility to solve the puzzles perfectly in tractable time, there was no deployment of performance metrics other than testing for perfect reconstruction.
+Given that the matching geometry is unique, $\PC$ puzzles need not contain pictorial content for a computer (or for that matter, even humans) to solve, as indeed was the case in several prior studies on the topic \cite{wolfson1988solving,burdea1989solving,webster1991isthmus,bunke1993jigsaw,de2004constructing,goldberg2002global}.
+That being said, pictorial extensions \textit{do} exist, addressing the full real-life toy jigsaw puzzle challenge (except for the fact that toy puzzles usually include the reconstructed image printed on their box cover).
+Such pictorial toy puzzle solvers \cite{kosiba1994automatic,chung1998jigsaw,yao2003shape,nielsen2008solving} can clearly utilize an additional constraint of visual coherence (e.g., continuity) across neighboring pieces to improve the accuracy of potential mates, lower the risk of false positives, and thus reduce the search space.
+Thus far, the biggest pictorial toy puzzle solved this way was sized at 320 pieces~\cite{nielsen2008solving}.
+Unfortunately, given the possibility of solving such puzzles perfectly in tractable time, no performance metrics (other than testing for perfect reconstruction) or statistical benchmark experimentation are typically performed.